nhmvienna/MysteriousAbominableYeti/README.md

 ![RemoteDesktop](.bckup/Images/Workshop/Atom_blank.png)

-There several options to adjust the appearance of the Editor window.
-As we have discussed, Atom editor is famous for its ability to be tailored to user's requirement.
+There are several options to adjust the appearance of the editor's window.
+Atom editor is famous for its ability to be tailored to user's requirement.
 To do that, follow the given steps.
-Click on the 'Edit' button in the menu bar and navigate to preferences
+Click on the 'Edit' button in the menu bar and navigate to 'preferences'

 ![(https://linuxhint.com/wp-content/uploads/2020/03/6-42.png)](https://linuxhint.com/wp-content/uploads/2020/03/6-42.png)

-Click on 'Preferences', you'd see the following screen.
+and you will see the following screen

 ![(https://linuxhint.com/wp-content/uploads/2020/03/7-42.png)](https://linuxhint.com/wp-content/uploads/2020/03/7-42.png)